NicholiNoah/BraveMetaverse/content/blog/test.md

 ---
-title: This is about me
+title: TEMPLATE
-metaDescription: CuriousVR is the most curious vr website this side of reality.
+metaDescription: this is the template i use to write new blog posts
 thumbnail: /images/eee.png
-description: On the other hand, we denounce with righteous indignation and dislike men
+description: when posting new content, this is the format i use
-date: 2020-01-01
+date: 2021-01-01
 ---

 <iframe src="https://www.youtube.com/embed//dOgyJjrgato" class="youtube-iframe"></iframe>